 Typical Expenses for a Bridesmaid

-- The dress The cost of a bridesmaid dress averages about $150 – no small change.
+- The dress.
+A bridesmaid dress averages about $150—no small change.
 But factor in the cost of alterations, shoes, special lingerie, and other accessories and that price can quickly double to $300 or more.
 And though $150 is the average price for a dress, your bride might choose a bridesmaid gown that costs $500 or more.

 So what's the total damage for being in a wedding?
 At least $1000 (and that amount can easily and quickly balloon).
 Fortunately, there are ways to be a bridesmaid on a budget.